brainhack-school2020/ArsIsabelle_BHS_Project/README.md

 # Background Information on the FFR

+Frequency Following Responses Features, Procedures, and Machine-Learning Analysis (figure from Coffey et al., 2019, with permission)
 ![The Frequency Following Response and Machine-Learning](/images/Coffey_Evolv_FFR.webp)

 Over the last decades, neuroimaging studies have provided cumulative evidence of the benefits of musical training, in particular how such training promotes neuroplasticity (Herholz et al. 2012).
 A clear benefit of musical training is manifested at the level of the frequency following response (FFR), an electrical potential sensitive to phase-locking captured by EEG that arises from subcortical and cortical sources (Coffey et al., 2016).
 The FFR is an extremely rapid (starting at 7 ms) reaction of the brain to an auditory stimulus.
 It is a neural representation of the periodicity of the entering auditory information and allow us to recognize speech or music sounds (Coffey et al., 20161; Kraus et al., 2010; 2014; 2017b; 2017c).
 With both cortical and subcortical contributors that modify its quality (Coffey, Herholz, Chepesiuk, Baillet, & Zatorre, 2016), the FFR represents an integrated response of the entire auditory system (Irvine et al., 2018).